 Sichuan Science and Technology Museum focuses on local landforms, ancient projects, mordern achievements of science and techonology.

 Stone Elephant Lake is noted for the ancient Stone Elephant Temple, the maze-like clear lake, and the sea of tulips and lilies.

 Thatched Cottage of Du Fu was the residence of Du Fu, a famous poet of the Tang Dynasty (618-907).
 For three and a half years he lived in the cottage.

 Tianfu Square the largest city square in southwest China.

 Wangjiang Pavalion Park is renowned for the River View Tower (Wang Jiang Lou), the Memorial Hall for a female poet Xue Tao, and varieties of bamboos.

 Wenshu Monastery is the best-preserved Buddhist temple in the city with hundreds of bronze, wooden and stone statues, and Buddhist relics.

-Yongling Mausoleum is the mausoleum of the Emperor Wang Jian of the Former Shu State in the Five Dynasties Period (907-960).
+Yongling Museum is built on the base of Emperor Wang Jian's tomb in the Former Shu State in the Five Dynasties Period (907-960).

 Zhaojue Temple was first constructed in early Tang Dynasty.
 It is a famous Buddhist temple, and the cradle of Buddhist temples in Japan and Southeast Asia.